chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

-      -n, --name NODE_NAME             The name of the node you wish to delete -o, --org ORG_NAME               The organization name of the node you wish to delete -s, --chef-server-fqdn FQDN      The fully qualified domain name of the node's Chef server -b, --batch-size string          Maximum number of documents to modify in each Elasicsearch bulk request -d, --[no-]node-data             Delete the node run and converge data -c, --[no-]compliance-data       Delete the node compliance data --force                      Agree to all warnings and prompts
+      -n, --name NODE_NAME             The name of the node you wish to delete -o, --org ORG_NAME               The organization name of the node you wish to delete -s, --chef-server-fqdn FQDN      The fully qualified domain name of the node's Chef server -b, --batch-size string          Maximum number of documents to modify in each Elasticsearch bulk request -d, --[no-]node-data             Delete the node run and converge data -c, --[no-]compliance-data       Delete the node compliance data --force                      Agree to all warnings and prompts